 That’s always a tough question to answer and I think you are the best judge of what you want in a smartphone.
 But is this a good device – Answer is yes.
 It ticks many right boxes.

-Asus have become a more premium brand after they launched the Zenfone 3 series last year and have shrugged the image of cost conscious brand.
+Asus has become a more premium brand after they launched the Zenfone 3 series last year and have shrugged the image of a cost-conscious brand.
 Though they have also worked on the build quality of devices which is much superior to original Zenfone.

 You want latest OS – Android Nougat, Great battery life and a decent camera smartphone with great looks – the Zenfone 3s Max is a good choice.
 Else there are plenty of good devices as I have mentioned above, in this price range, you can explore.